ijm2693/new-s-project/README.md

-# new-s-project
+# news-rework-prototype

-뉴스를 제작하는 솔루션
+Prototype for news collection and rewriting.